 Architecture first.
 Pipes second.

-Most integration work fails not because the technology is hard, but because nobody owns the architecture.
-We design, build, and run the data and integration layer so your systems work as one, not as a collection of point-to-point patches.
+Most Salesforce integration work fails not because the technology is hard, but because nobody owns the architecture.
+We design, build, and run the integration and data layer so Salesforce and the rest of your stack work as one.

 Three things that set our Data & Integrations practice apart.